javascript-tutorial/en.javascript.info/1-js/05-data-types/03-string/article.md

 alert( '𩷶'.length ); // 2, a rare chinese hieroglyph
 ```

-Note that surrogate pairs did not exist at the time when Javascript was created, and thus are not correctly processed by the language!
+Note that surrogate pairs did not exist at the time when JavaScript was created, and thus are not correctly processed by the language!

 We actually have a single symbol in each of the strings above, but the `length` shows the length of `2`.